 Spiralized zucchini is the perfect alternative to traditional pasta.
 In some ways, it’s even better!
 Zucchini, a member of the summer squash family, is known for balancing blood sugar and reducing inflammation.
 Its anti-inflammatory and antioxidant properties may also help prevent cancer.

 This simple recipe features fresh Mediterranean ingredients bursting with flavor.
 The result is a light and elegant meal you can enjoy for lunch or dinner.
-To make it heartier, serve it with a protein source, such as chicken, fish, goat cheese, or pine nuts.
+To make it heartier, serve it with a protein source, such as chicken, fish, goat cheese, or ricotta cheese.

 Spiralized Zucchini with Garlic, Peppers, and Tomatoes